 What is diverticular disease?

-Diverticular disease is the name given to a condition where bulges form in the lining of your colon.
-It becomes more common with age, affecting 5 in 100 people over the age of 40, increasing to 60 in 100 people over the age of 80.
+Diverticular disease is the name given to a condition where pouches form in the lining of your colon (large bowel).
 Most people with diverticular disease have few, if any, symptoms.
 However, a small proportion do have enough problems to need surgery to remove the affected portion of their bowel.

 Diverticular disease is probably caused by too little fibre in the diet over many years.
-This results in high pressure within your bowel, causing the lining of your bowel to bulge through the muscle wall.
+This results in high pressure within your bowel as your bowel tries to squeeze a relatively low volume of solid matter towards your back passage.
+The pressure causes the wall of your bowel to weaken at certain points, causing pouches to form in the lining of your bowel that bulge through the muscle wall.

 What are the benefits of surgery?